 The District issued revenue bonds in December 2011 and again in November 2016 - see NOTE 5.
 Prior bond covenants required the District to fund reserves in its Bond Redemption Fund at a level at least equal to the average amount required in any calendar year.
 These covenants where changed with the 2016 bond issue to allow for the purchase of a surety bond instead.
-This allowed the District to use the existing reserve funds for capital costs and thus reduce the need for higher funding Proceeds from the 2016 bond issue were authorized for capitalized interest in the amount of \$521,000 to be used In the first three years of debt repayment.
-These funds were deposited to the Bond Redemption Fund.
+This allowed the District to use the existing reserve funds for capital costs and thus reduce the need for higher funding.
+Proceeds from the 2016 bond issue were authorized for capitalized interest in the amount of \$521,000 to be used In the first three years of debt repayment.
+These funds were deposited to the Bond Redemption Fund. \$139,000 of these funds were used in 2017.

 In 2012, the District was approved to receive Drinking Water State Revolving Fund loan monies for two capital projects totaling approximately \$4.3 million.
-The District completed one project in 2013 and expects to complete the second project in 2017.
-Due to the amount of the loans, the District was subject to a Federal audit under the Single Audit Act guidelines.
+The District completed one project in 2013 and the second project in 2017.
+See NOTE 5.

-North City Water District STATEMENT OF NET POSITION - Page 1 As of December 31, 2016
+North City Water District STATEMENT OF NET POSITION- Page 1 As of December 31, 2017